How to Soothe a Sore Throat

 Grandma's Best Toddies and Elixirs

-A sore throat may be the result of anything ranging from an impending cold to too much excitement at your kid's sports event.
-Seasonal temperature changes, smoking, or simply postnasal drip can all cause that raw feeling in your throat.
-Many sore throats are not necessarily the result of a bacterial infection, and home remedies may often trump antibiotics in treating this condition.
+A sore throat could be the result of anything ranging from an impending cold to getting too vocal at your kid's sports event.
+Seasonal temperature changes, smoking, or simple postnasal drip can all cause that raw feeling in your throat.
+Many sore throats are not necessarily the result of a bacterial infection, and home remedies can often trump antibiotics in treating this condition.
 As Ignugent commented below months ago: "It is very simple, and it is in the kitchen"!
 You are so right, my dear.
-As a matter of fact, according to a recent article in the Asian Pacific Journal of Biomedicine, "Honey may promote the repair of damaged intestinal mucosa, stimulate the growth of new tissues and work as an anti-inflammatory agent".
+As a matter of fact, according to a recent article in the Asian Pacific Journal of Biomedicine, "Honey may promote the repair of damaged intestinal mucosa, stimulate the growth of new tissues, and work as an anti-inflammatory agent".

 Tried and True: Honey and Vinegar